lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-04-02-Induction_Fetzer.md

 ---
 layout: post
-title:  "The problem of induction, and the problem of James H Fetzer"
+title:  "The philosophical problem of induction and the problem of Fetzer"
 usemathjax: true
 tags: [philosophy]
 ---
-Bertrand Russell has written [an essay](https://www.gutenberg.org/files/5827/5827-h/5827-h.htm#link2HCH0006) that asks a remarkable question:
-"We are all convinced that the sun will rise to-morrow.
+Bertrand Russell has written [an essay](https://www.gutenberg.org/files/5827/5827-h/5827-h.htm#link2HCH0006) that asks, "We are all convinced that the sun will rise to-morrow.
 Why?"
-This takes us to the [philosophical problem of induction](https://plato.stanford.edu/entries/induction-problem/) (which has nothing to do with "proof by induction") to another "proof" that formal verification is not merely impossible but pointless.
+This remarkable question takes us to the [*philosophical problem of induction*](https://plato.stanford.edu/entries/induction-problem/)[^1] and then to another "proof" that formal verification is not merely impossible but absurd and pointless.

+[^1]: Yes, philosophical induction has nothing to do with mathematical induction.

 ### On drawing conclusions from observations